sboerwinkle/bounce_brawl/README.txt

 		PLEASE!
 IT ISN'T LONG, I SWEAR!
 JUST READ THE THING!
-	Or at least to the part about 'twiddling performance'.
-It's useful.
+		          Or at least the next three lines

 First off: Haven't added a license or anything yet, but: